zhoupingjay/sanguo-gpt/README.md

 ## Changelog

+- v0.2.2
+    - Retrain model for 150000 steps using decaying learning rate and dropout=0.001.
+    - Training loss is 0.038 after 150000 steps.
+- v0.2.1
+    - New option of using decaying learning rate
+    - Retrain model for 150000 steps using decaying learning rate
 - v0.2:
     - Remove redundant shuffling in `get_batch`, as the dataset is already shuffled
     - Compute perplexity in training and generation